 Sakura Mobile – Includes 30 to 60 minutes of free local/international calls (depending on the plan).
 Although there are no cancellation fees, there is an all-in-one ¥15,000 “activation” fee, often discounted to ¥5,500.
 Flexible payment options.
 Student discounts.

-GTN Mobile: Fast network among MVNOs.
+GTN Mobile: Recently revised their plans to offer cheaper and more convenient ones.
+Fast network among MVNOs.
 Domestic calls under 10 minutes are all free.
-Fall 2019 campaign offers discounted rates for the first three months.
+Campaign offers discounted rates for the first three months.
 Flexible payment options, including convenience store payment.

 Nuro Mobile – Formerly So-net (run by Sony).
 Softbank and DoCoMo options differ in price.